 How to Exercise While Travelling?

-We are all different however and all like to do different types of workouts.
+We are all different and all like to do different types of workouts.
 Some people like cycling or running, some like yoga or pilates and some enjoy dance (like zumba).
 Most of my friends who workout regularly like going to the gym where they are more likely to exercise than they would at home.

 My favourite type of workout is HIIT (high intensity interval training) and I also like a bit of weight or resistance training.
 But I’m certainly not ripped!
 I just need to keep myself moving and that’s what I enjoy.
-There’s so many ways to exercise, so when you’re without the gym you can always find ways to exercise while you’re travelling.
+There’s so many ways to exercise, so when you’re without the gym you can always find ways to exercise while travelling.

 Related Post: Home Workout Plan